 Why art studio?

-Students in the Art Studio major are provided exposure to a wide range of media, and develop the critical and conceptual skills needed to realize a personal artistic vision.
+Students in the art studio major are provided exposure to a wide range of media, and develop the critical and conceptual skills needed to realize a personal artistic vision.
 Studio majors, while immersed both historically and conceptually, examine the purpose, function and aesthetics of the chosen art form within the larger scheme of the art world.
-Students learn requirements of a professional career and be guided in the building of a professional portfolio including resume, artist statement and portfolio.
+Students learn requirements of a professional career and are guided in the building of a professional portfolio including resume, artist statement and portfolio.

 Architects; art dealers; art directors; craft artists; curators; elementary, middle, and high school teachers; fine artists; illustrators; photographers; recreational therapists

 High School Preparation

 Art History; Computer Applications; Computer/Graphic Arts; Geometry; Studio Art; World History